wezm/wezm.net/v2/content/posts/2024/tiny-cdn/index.md

 visitor to in order to minimise their latency.
 One option would be to use an edge compute service like [Deno Deploy], and proxy the request to the desired host.
 However, that adds another request, with its own latency—a bit over 20ms in my testing.
-I wanted to avoid the extra hop, so I looked into GeoDNS where the source IP of DNS requests is geo-located in order to resolve to an server IP that should minimise latency.
-Geo-location from IP address is imperfect but good enough for this project.
+I wanted to avoid the extra hop, so I looked into GeoDNS.
+With GeoDNS the source IP of DNS requests is geo-located in order to resolve to an server IP that should minimise latency.
+Geo-location from IP addresses is imperfect but good enough for this project.

 I settled on [Gcore's Managed DNS service][gcore] as it had the necessary Geo features, a generous free tier, and a reasonable paid tier if that was ever